-The Authorizations and Prohibitions tab displays all codes that are currently populated in the Code Table for table AUT and field CD.
+The Authorizations tab displays all codes that are currently populated in the Code Table for table AUT and field CD.

 To enable a code to be viewed and selected by a parent, click the mouse on the Allow and/or Deny check box.